Kolacci96/IT240826_C04_Exam/Q2-B.md

 [Link](https://www.vskills.in/certification/tutorial/windows-user-interface-2/)

 This site is a general tutorial on the windows interface and how to navigate it.
-It is a basic tutroial ofr beginners.
+It is a basic tutorial for beginners.